 My father came by and took me over to the grill.
 He showed me where I could touch, and where I couldn’t.
 He cut off a little piece of the laham mishweh, lamb shish kebab, and gave us both a bite that is seared on my memory as clearly as the burn on my hand.
 The meat was tender and pink on the inside, smokey, salty and charred on the outside.
 I think this was the first time I noticed my father eating, the way he chewed and licked his full lips and ate what seemed like the most succulent bite of his life.
 In retrospect, the psychotherapist in me wonders if it’s possible that I burned my hand just so I could get my father’s attention in the crowd, and get a first bite of that meat from him.

 I’m not inclined to take on a burn for the laham mishweh now, and the grill these days is manned quite competently by the ladies too.
 But the ritual never changes.
 The moment someone says I’ll light the grill, something important starts happening, and one by one the family makes its way from the far reaches of wherever we might be, simply to stand there, remembering and talking and laughing and tasting under a smokey halo.

-Remove the hot meat and vegetables from the skewers by pushing them off with a fork.
-Best not to serve the skewers, even small ones–it’s awkward and difficult to remove the meat on the plate.
-Serve warm with flatbread or pita bread, minty yogurt-cucumber salad (laban khiyar) and, if you like, garlic sauce (toum).
+- Remove the hot meat and vegetables from the skewers by pushing them off with a fork.
+Best not to serve the skewers, even small ones--it's awkward and difficult to remove the meat on the plate.